spiceai/blog/content/posts/project/q-learning-reward-is-all-you-need.md

 type: blog
 linkTitle: "Understanding Q-learning: How a Reward Is All You Need"
 author: Corentin Risselin
+categories: [reinforcement learning, deep learning]
+tags: [q-learning, td-learning]
 ---

 There are two general ways to train an AI to match a given expectation: we can either give it the expected outputs (commonly named labels) for differents inputs; we call this supervised learning.
 Or we can provide a reward for each output as a score: this is reinforcement learning (RL).

 Supervised learning works by tweaking all the parameters (weights in neural networks) to fit the desired outputs, expecting that given enough input/label pairs the AI will find common rules that generalize for any input.

 Reinforcement learning's reward is often provided from a simple function that can score any output: we don't know what specific output would be best, but we can recognize how good the result is.
 In this latter statement there are two underlying concepts we will address in this post:

-* Can we only tell if the output is good in a binary way, or do we have to quantify the output to train our AI?
+- Can we only tell if the output is good in a binary way, or do we have to quantify the output to train our AI?
-* Do we have to give a reward for every AI's output?
+- Do we have to give a reward for every AI's output?
 Can we give a reward only at specific times?

 Those questions are already mostly answered, and many algorithms deal with those topics.
 Our journey here will be to understand how we tackle those questions and end up with a beautiful formula that is at the core of modern approaches of RL: